rmcanany/SolidEdgeHousekeeper/README.md

 The `Unsorted` option is primarily intended to preserve the order of imported lists.
 In some cases, for example printing job packets for distrubution, you may want to keep duplicate entries in the list.
 Enable the option `Keep duplicates` to do so.

 The `Dependency` option is useful in conjunction with the `Update part copy` command.
 It is intended to help eliminate the tedious `model out-of-date` (dark gray corners) on drawings.

+Note this setting changes the file processing order.
+By default the order is by file type beginning with `*.par` then `*.psm`, `*.asm` and finally `*.dft`.
+With this option, files are processed in strict dependency order.

 Dependency ordering is not fool proof.
 It has trouble with mutual dependencies, such as Interpart copies.
 I've had some luck simply running `Update part copy` twice in a row.